YAMS CLI Reference¶

 Environment Variables¶

-Precedence: configuration file > environment variables > CLI flags
+Precedence: explicit CLI flags > configuration file > environment variables > defaults

---data-dirunless config specifies otherwise) - XDG_DATA_HOME - Default storage location (
+--data-diris not provided and config does not setcore.data_dir - XDG_DATA_HOME - Default storage location (

 ~/.local/shareif unset) - XDG_CONFIG_HOME - Default config location (